hacspec/book/src/std/arithmetic.md

 ## Public and secret integers

-One of hacspec's goal is to enable users quickly check whether their application does not obviously break the constant-time guarantee.
+One of hacspec's goal is to enable users to quickly check whether their application does not obviously break the constant-time guarantee.
 Certain processor instructions take more or less time to complete depending on their inputs, which can cause secret leakage and break the security of